The Benefits of a Cloud-Based LIMS Over On-Prem

 • Scalability: Cloud-based LIMS can easily scale up or down based on the lab's needs.
 Scaling on-prem LIMS requires additional hardware and IT resources.
 Not to mention adapting to your changing needs and feature requests.

 • Cost: Cloud-based LIMS have lower upfront costs and operate on a subscription model.
 On-prem LIMS have higher initial costs for hardware and installation.
 The added cost to maintain and update the platform can also increase costs down the line.
+Case in point: a manufacturer we spoke with shared that their LIMS budget was capped at $30-$35K annually, and they were quickly frustrated with how quickly on-prem systems blew past that with hardware, license fees, and IT costs.

-While an on-prem LIMS may provide more control over your data and how the platform is accessed, there are many distinct advantages of a cloud-based LIMS that allow your lab to scale faster and get more done.
+There are many distinct advantages of a cloud-based LIMS that allow your lab to scale faster and get more done.
 We’ll examine these in detail next.

-Advantages of a Cloud-Based LIMS Over On-Prem
+6 Advantages of a Cloud-Based LIMS Over On-Prem

 Cloud-based software reduces the technical burden on labs, scales faster, and improves data security and integrity over an on-prem LIMS.